m-ender/hexagonal-life/README.md

-# hexagonal-life
+# Hexagonal Life

-Game of Life simulator on a hexagonal grid
+Game of Life simulator on a hexagonal grid.